saiqulhaq/bolt/README.md

-# Casper
+# Bolt

-The default theme for [Ghost](http://github.com/tryghost/ghost/).
+Ghost custom theme.

-To download, visit the [releases](https://github.com/TryGhost/Casper/releases) page.
+This theme is modification of Ghost default theme.

 ## Copyright & License